 Now we know that the dossier with the hookers, you know, this is the thing.

-There's there's no end to this.
+There's no end to this.

 This is what America needs to understand here.

-Why Hannity, you always talk about every two and four years, racist, sexist, homophobic, xenophobic, islamophobic, uh, misogynistic and dirty air water, and by the way, Obama once said Republicans, their plan is for dirty air, dirty water.
+This is why, why, Hannity, you always talk about every two and four years, racist, sexist, homophobic, xenophobic, Islamophobic, misogynistic, and dirty air water.

-You know, and of course we're going to throw granny over the cliff and kill children.
+You know, and of course, we're going to throw Granny over the cliff and kill children.

 That's the way Republicans are portrayed.